 Nobody said that quitting was easy but remember, amongst the mental effects of quitting smoking such as irritability or cravings are a whole host of benefits such as increased taste and smell, healthier teeth and gums, and improved lung function.
 Some of the other top reasons to quit smoking include:

 - Reduce your risk of stroke, cancer, heart attacks, and other life-threatening diseases

 - Increased energy levels

 - Improvements in your skin, teeth, and hair

 What happens when you quit smoking?

 Once you decide to stop smoking, you will soon realize that the side effects are both physical and psychological.
-And while each person going through the process will have a unique experience, however, the side effects are said to peak after 1-3 days without nicotine .
-Your cravings and the side effects will then begin to steadily decrease over the next 3-4 weeks.
+And while each person going through the process will have a unique experience, the side effects are said to peak after 1-3 days without nicotine .
+Any withdrawal symptoms and side effects will then begin to steadily decrease over the next 3-4 weeks.

 If 3-4 weeks sounds like a long time to go through the side effects of quitting, take a look at the side effects of quitting smoking in the following hours, days, and months after quitting on your body and you’ll realize how substantial the long-term health benefits really are!

 - 20 minutes: Pulse rate and blood pressure will return to normal